-When my friends Camilla, Misha and I decided to travel to Iceland, my first thought was “what am I going to wear?”.
+When two of my girlfriends and I decided to travel to Iceland, my first thought was “what am I going to wear?”
 South Africans aren’t exactly sartorially prepared for Arctic weather conditions.
 So I did what everyone does, and hit up Google.
 “What to pack for Iceland” I typed, and found the same advice over and over again; layers and waterproofs.

 I was in Iceland for 10 days at the end of their winter (14-24 March) and the weather was pretty consistently cold and windy.
 This is a great time for South Africans to go, since it’s out of tourist season and prices are a bit cheaper (although recently, the tourist season has been almost as long as the year), there will still be lots of snow (magical!) and you’ll still have a chance to see the Northern Lights.

 The temperatures ranged from -12 to 5 degrees celsius.
 It snowed often and I found myself soaked to the bone more than once (especially when trying to photograph mighty waterfalls).
 I also found myself submerged in geothermal water more than once.

 We spent a lot of time in the car, and a fair amount of time indoors, which is where the layering came in handy.
 As soon as we stepped inside, I had to peel off my beanie, gloves, scarf and jacket.
 And then layer them all back on again before I went back into the cold.